Custom Search

 Gradation of Colour

 You may've heard me bang on about this before.
 And I'm happy to admit I sound like a broken record!
 BUT!
-Master this skill, and almost everything you paint becomes much easier.
+Master gradation, and almost everything you paint becomes much easier.

 Painting skyscapes is a perfect example.
 As a skill, I like people to master a very smooth and even gradation of colour.
 However, Impressionists for example, do not paint that way.